jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 #### How are terms related?

 All relationships are reciprocal, which should be captured by the taxonomy software.
-Most relationships (except RT) are asymmetric.
+Most relationships (except RT) are asymmetric. **Orphan terms** lack any relationship.

 ##### Equivalence & preferred terms

-Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with USE/USED FOR or U/UF in the case of a single preferred term or otherwise stored as a synonym ring AKA synset.
+Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with USE/USED FOR or U/UF in the case of a single **preferred term** AKA descriptors, headings; non-preferred terms are called entry terms or lead-in terms.

 Keep in mind:

 - Only equate near-synonyms if warranted
--

-Choosing preferred term

-A preferred term may or may not be designated among synonyms.
-Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
-Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
-A term may be an orphan, lacking any relationship to other terms.

 - Spelling, full vs. abbreviated forms: lexical variants (ANSI/NISO, p.
 45)
 - (Romanized) loan words vs. translations:
 - Can use inverted forms as entry terms